Menu

 Finance committee ‘deeply concerned’ over Scottish Government’s approach to public finances

-The Scottish Parliament’s Finance and Public Administration Committee has expressed it is “deeply concerned” about the Scottish Government’s strategic approach to public finances.
+The Scottish Parliament’s Finance and Public Administration Committee has said it is “deeply concerned” about the Scottish Government’s strategic approach to public finances.

 Publishing its pre-budget scrutiny report, the committee warned there is “little evidence” that medium and long-term financial planning is taking place.